jgosmann/psyrun/doc/source/guide.rst

 ------------------

 Each task is defined in a Python file with the name ``task_<name>.py``.
 That means any valid Python code can be used in the definition of the task.
+You can create template task files with the :ref:`new-task command
-There are certain module level variables that have a special meaning.
+<guide-cmd-new-task>`.
+There are certain module level variables that have
+a special meaning.
 The two most important are ``pspace``, defining the parameter space to explore, and ``execute`` defining the function to evaluate a single parameter assignment.

 Also consider setting ``store`` to either `H5Store` or `NpzStore`.
 This requires additional dependencies to be installed and imposes some limitations